 Have you aligned your chakras today?
 Or perhaps you've wondered if the whole chakra craze is a bit over the top.
 And maybe you can guess what my take on the matter is.
-The concept of chakras first emerged in India in the first century BCE, in Hindu and then later in Buddhist texts.
-The … Continue reading Are Chakras Real or Pseudoscience?
+Traditional concept of chakras The concept of chakras first emerged in India in the first century BCE, in Hindu and then later… Continue reading Are Chakras Real or Pseudoscience?

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is Emotional Freedom Techniques (EFT).
 Emotional Freedom Techniques (EFT) incorporates a number of different alternative healing approaches, including neuro-linguistic programming, acupuncture meridians, and energy medicine.
-It is not generally accepted within mainstream psychology, and has been described as … Continue reading What is… Emotional Freedom Techniques (EFT)
+It's not generally accepted within mainstream psychology, and has been described as a… Continue reading What is… Emotional Freedom Techniques (EFT)

-There are a lot of weird alternative health interventions out there, but colon cleansing, also known as colon hydrotherapy or colonics, has got to be one of the weirder ones.
-Apparently this is something that's been around since the time of the ancient Egyptians, but it only appeared on my radar a few years back … Continue reading Are Colon Cleanses Useful?
+Image by Elionas2 from Pixabay There are a lot of weird alternative health interventions out there, but colon cleansing, also known as colon hydrotherapy or colonics, has got to be one of the weirder ones.
+Apparently this is something that's been around since the time of the ancient Egyptians, but it only appeared on my radar a few… Continue reading Are Colon Cleanses Useful?

 I'm a big fan of aromatherapy.
 I have a diffuser and use a number of different essential oil blends, and I'm perfectly happy if they're just a pleasant placebo.
 Essential oils smell nice and they're a great way to practice self-care.
 But do they live up to the assorted health claims that are made about… Continue reading Are Essential Oils a Placebo or Something More?